Rhode Island DUI Lawyer & OUI Refusal Attorney

 At Kilroy Law Firm we are confident of winning.
 This is not just rhetoric — we put our money where our mouth is.
 If we quote a price for our legal services in a family law, criminal law or personal injury matter, and you find another law firm that beats our price for the same legal work, we won’t just match their quotation — we’ll beat it by 10 percent.
 That’s our Best Price Guarantee.

 The Rhode Island and Massachusetts Justice Systems are Competitive and Adversarial

 The competitive nature of the legal system means that you are going to have to fight for anything you get from it.
 The good news is that fighting for our clients is exactly what we are trained to do, and it is what we do every day.
 The criminal justice system is subject to complex rules of evidence and civil procedure that could easily trip you up without experienced legal representation.

 Our founding partner Noah J. Kilroy has worked as a government attorney, and during that time he gained invaluable knowledge of what cases look like from the government’s side of the table.
 If you have been charged with DUI, OUI or refusal, it is the government that will be prosecuting.
-Retaining an attorney who is familiar with the “enemy’s playbook” can only help your chances.
+Retaining a Rhode Island DUI attorney who is familiar with the “enemy’s playbook” can only help your chances.

 Waiting Too Long to Respond Could Damage Your Case

 If you’ve already been arrested and criminally charged, or if you suspect you’re being investigated and charges are forthcoming, contact Kilroy Law Firm.
 As a former prosecutor, Attorney Kilroy has devoted his firm to the practice of law in Rhode Island and Massachusetts.
 Due to his experience, he knows what’s at stake for you and will work zealously to safeguard your rights and provide you with the best possible defense.